Battle of Manimani

-The Battle of Manimani was a failed American landing attempt west of Havana and was one of the final engagements of the Spanish–American War in Cuba.
+The Battle of Manimani was a failed American landing attempt west of Bahia Honda, Cuba.
+On July 23, 1898, the U.S.S.
+Wanderer was disabled at the mouth of the Manimani River, after Spanish forces opened fire and shot two men.
+The ship eventually reached safety after Lieutenant John Heard took their position and transmitted orders to the engine room.

+It was one of the final engagements of the Spanish–American War in Cuba.

 Background

 On July 23, 1898, Lieutenant John Heard anchored his force at the mouth of the Mani-Mani River and began unloading supplies intended for the Cuban insurgents operating in northwestern Cuba, unaware that the Spanish had discovered his presence and assembled a large force of cavalry in the environs.

 Battle

 Catching the Americans off guard, Spanish cavalry advanced out onto the beach and opened fire upon the landing parties.
 Heard ordered his men to take cover and return fire.
 Pounded by accurate American volleys, the Spanish withdrew back into the jungle.

 Lieutenant Heard used the temporary respite to order an immediate retreat, evacuating his wounded into the USS Wanderer and preparing to lift anchor just as the Spaniards reappeared, unleashing a hail of fire at those on the deck.